Register to get access to free programming courses with interactive exercises

 );

-Note that: in addition to adding colors for text, changing $theme-colors will create new classes for other utilities and components, such as .bg-, .border-, alert-* and so on.
-This will increase the size of the resulting CSS file.
-If the color isn’t part of your brand and is only needed for some elements, it’s better to add it to the $colors array.
+In addition to adding colors for text, changing $theme-colors will create new classes for other utilities and components, such as .bg-, .border-, alert-*, and so on.
+It will increase the size of the resulting CSS file.
+If the color isn’t part of your brand and you need it for some elements, it’s better to add it to the $colors array.
 After compilation, these colors will be available as global CSS variables.

 Creating custom utilities

 When you’re designing layouts, there aren’t always enough default utilities.
-Developers often add the necessary code themselves to CSS files, but this isn’t good practice.
-Any utility can be created using Bootstrap, which means not deviating from the framework, and accelerating the creation of custom utilities.
+Developers often add the necessary code to CSS files, but this isn’t good practice.
+We can create any utility using Bootstrap, which means not deviating from the framework and accelerating the creation of custom utilities.

 Create a utility that allows you to change the cursor type when hovering over an HTML element.
-To begin with, it’s worth determining which classes will be needed as utility values.
+To begin with, it’s worth determining which classes we need as utility values.
 Most websites use the pointer cursor.
 Let’s also create default and none.

 We’ll get the following classes: